Skip to content

 Voltage Starve

-"Voltage starve" or "voltage sag" can be used as an unconventional modulation technique for experimental music.
-It describes the effect that low supply voltage and limited current have on a circuit's behavior.
-Especially battery powered guitar pedals create unique dynamic distortion when the battery's voltage and current delivering capacity is unstable due to aging factors.
+“Voltage starve” or “voltage sag” can be used as an unconventional modulation technique in experimental music, describing the effect of a low supply voltage and limited current on a circuit’s behavior.
+In particular, battery-powered guitar pedals can exhibit unique dynamic distortion when the battery’s voltage and current delivery capacity deteriorates over time.

-Changing the supply voltage will have different effects on a signal, depending on the actual circuit and the used components.
-Bypassing capacitors will mitigate these effects.
-For instance, the hysteresis thresholds in Schmitt trigger elements vary with the supply voltage.
-Lowering the supply voltage affects the frequency and the signal amplitude of Schmitt trigger oscillators.
+Changing the supply voltage has different effects depending on the circuit topology and component choices.
+Bypass capacitors help stabilize the power rail, but for instance, the hysteresis thresholds in Schmitt trigger elements vary with supply voltage.
+Consequently, lowering the supply voltage alters both the frequency and amplitude of Schmitt trigger oscillators.

 Materials